autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-vehicle-and-sensor-description.md

 ## Introduction

-This page introduce following topics.
+This page introduces the following topics:

 1. YOUR_VEHICLE_description
 2. YOUR_SENSOR_KIT_description